Contents

 - Full support for popular disk image formats, such as dsk, 2mg, and woz.

-- Printer emulation of the Epson FX-80 and Imagewriter II; the printed output is saved as pdf
+- Printer emulation of the Epson FX-80 and Imagewriter II; the output is saved as a pdf file

 - Full-screen mode